 - Use AI image generation tools (Midjourney, DALL-E, Adobe Firefly) to create concept variations quickly — different backgrounds, color schemes, compositions.

-- Use AI video tools (Runway, Synthesia, Pika) to create video ad variations from existing footage or from scratch.
+- Use AI video tools (Runway, Pika, or Kling) to create video ad variations from existing footage or from scratch.

 - Tools like AdCreative.ai or Pencil can generate complete ad variations — image, headline, and copy — optimized based on performance data from similar campaigns.